Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Results

 \subsection{Non-ballistic devices}

-Here we provide results for less ballistic devices than those of Sec.~\ref{sec:Results:Ballistic}, i.e. $H\gtrsim\lambda$.
+Here we provide results for less ballistic devices than those of the previous section, i.e.\ $H\gtrsim\lambda$.
 As aforementioned, owing to the differences in the mean free path and non-local length between graphene and phosphorene, we expect both to show rather distinct vorticity.